|Home » Products » Around Iceland Self Drive|

 Overnight in the Lake Myvatn area.

 Please Note: The Ring Road route today contains a toll tunnel.
-More information on the tunnel and fees is here.
+More information will be provided.

 Day 5 Lake MyvatnMeals: Breakfast

 Bizarre Lava Formations â€“ Geothermal Activity â€“ Rich Birdlife